-Since our inception in 1996 through 2004, we derived the majority of our revenues from fees paid to us under research and development contracts, primarily with the U.S. federal government.
-We have devoted significant resources to the development and commercial launch of our products.
+Since our inception in 1996 through 2004, we derived the majority of our revenues from fees paid to us under research and development contracts, primarily with the U.S. government.
+We have devoted significant resources to the development and commercial launch of our products including our Z800 gaming headset.
 We commenced limited initial sales of our SVGA+ microdisplay in May 2001 and commenced shipping samples of our SVGA-3D microdisplay in February 2002.
-From inception to December 31, 2009, we have recognized an aggregate of approximately \$74.2 million from sales of our products.
-As of February 28, 2010, we have a backlog of approximately \$6.8 million in products ordered for delivery through December 31, 2010 compared to a backlog of \$7.4 million in products ordered for delivery through December 31, 2009.
+From inception to December 31, 2010, we have recognized an aggregate of approximately \$9.8 million from sales of our products.
+As of January 31, 2011, we had a backlog of approximately \$9.8 million in products ordered for delivery through December 31, 2011.
+At February 28, 2010, we had a backlog of \$6.8 million in products ordered for delivery through December 31, 2010.
 This backlog consists of non-binding purchase orders and purchase agreements.
 These products are being applied or considered for near-eye and headset applications in products such as thermal imagers, night vision goggles, entertainment headsets, handheld Internet and telecommunication appliances, viewfinders, and wearable computers to be manufactured by original equipment manufacturer (OEM) customers.
-We have also shipped a limited number of our Z800 3DVisor personal display systems.
+We have also shipped our Z800 3DVisor personal display systems.
 In addition to marketing OLED-on-silicon microdisplays as components, we also offer microdisplays as an integrated package, which we call Microviewer that includes a compact lens for viewing the microdisplay and electronic interfaces to convert the signal from our customer's product into a viewable image on the microdisplay.

 We have developed a strong portfolio of our own patents, manufacturing know-how and technology to create high performance OLED-on-silicon microdisplays and related optical systems.
 We believe our technology and intellectual property portfolio, gives us a leadership position in OLED and OLED-on-silicon microdisplay technology.
-We believe that we are the only company to demonstrate publicly and market full-color small molecule OLED-on-silicon microdisplays.
+We believe that we are the only company to demonstrate publicly, market and produce in significant quantities full-color small molecule OLED-on-silicon microdisplays.